 What to Expect

 Thank you for your interest in the University of California, Riverside, Early Childhood Services.
 We love teaching and caring for children as we assist the University in its educational and research mission.
-Our best suggestion for getting an idea of what ECS is like, is to call and book a tour with one of our site supervisors.
-They will spend about 15 minutes giving you a tour of a classroom in appropriate to your childís development and do their best to answer all your questions.
+Our best suggestion for getting an idea of what ECS is like is to call and book a tour with one of our site supervisors.
+They will spend about 15 minutes giving you a tour of a classroom that is appropriate to your child's development and do their best to answer all your questions.

-The UCR ECS welcomes applications from UCR staff, faculty, and students as well as the local community.
+The UCR ECS welcomes applications from UCR staff, faculty, and students, as well as the local community.
 Priority is given to families who already have a child in ECS and then to UCR affiliated parents.
-(We apologize, but this does not include UCR Alumni who are not current students, faculty or staff.)
+(We apologize, but this does not include UCR Alumni who are not current students, faculty, or staff.)
 For UCR students the application fee is waived and they may apply online.
 For all others there is a $25 fee per child.
 We can only accept a check or money order made out to UC Regents.
-(Please see the application for more information.)

 Our waiting list can grow and shrink unpredictably and you should contact the Enrollment Coordinator to get an idea of what it is like at the time you read this.
 We often have a long waiting list, sometimes as long as six months to a year for infants and toddlers.
 For this reason, we suggest that women put in an application to ECS as soon they know they are pregnant.
 Preschool children have a shorter wait, but a queue almost always develops near the start of the school year.
 Once you are offered a space you will usually be asked to accept or decline within one business day.